 The temperature of the bath shall be raised until the liquid is 10 ± 1 °C below the nominal temperature rating of the sprinkler.
 The temperature rise shall then be controlled at a rate not exceeding that specified in Table 5 until operation of all sprinklers occurs.
 If one or more sprinklers fails to operate at, or below, the maximum temperature as stated below, the rate of rise shall continue to be controlled until all the sprinklers have operated, or until the bath reaches a temperature ten percent above the nominal temperature rating of the sprinklers, at which point the test shall be terminated.
 The temperature of the liquid bath at the time of operation shall be recorded for each sprinkler.

-Partial fracture of a glass bulb or partial rupture of a fusible element which does not result in sprinkler operation, i.e., strutting, shall necessitate an additional sensitivity test (air bath test, 6.6) in order to verify proper operation of the sprinkler in air.
+Partial fracture of a glass bulb or partial rupture of a fusible element which does not result in sprinkler operation, that is, strutting, shall necessitate an additional sensitivity test (air bath test, 6.6) in order to verify proper operation of the sprinkler in air.

 All sprinklers and cover plates having nominal temperature ratings less than 200 °C shall have an actual operating temperature within ± 3.5 percent of the marked nominal temperature rating, when immersed in a constant rate-of-temperature-rise liquid bath.
 Sprinklers and cover plates with nominal temperature ratings of 200 °C or greater shall meet the requirements stated above, or shall have an actual operating temperature within +107 percent of the marked nominal temperature rating.